GloryFight3r/Avonic-Object-Tracking/README.md

 ### General, non-technology-related
 **PLEASE!!** Be available from 9-17 every workday.
 This means that you have to be able to read messages from all teammates/the TA/Coach/Client on every platform during these specified hours.
 You should also reply to the message unless you have something extremely important to do at that moment, but do try to get back ASAP.

+### Code
+Everyone should follow the Test Driven Development practices - ie. write tests for every method.

+### Commits
+Do **NOT** commit to `dev` branch directly unless there is some critical bug that needs fixing ASAP.

 ### Requirements
 Each requirement should have one of the MoSCoW labels attached.

 ### Issues
+Each issue MUST have a definiton of done.

 Each issue should have a milestone.

 Each issue's weight should roughly depict its perceived difficulty/how long it will take.
 Categories are: